theallyprompts/PixelPruner/README.md

 - **Undo Crop Actions**: Made a mistake?
 Simply undo the last crop with the click of a button.

 - **Keyboard Shortcuts**: Navigate and manipulate images effortlessly with convenient WASD keyboard shortcuts.
+- **Flexible Analysis**: The PrunerIQ window includes a `Crops Only` checkbox so you can analyze either just the cropped images or all images in a folder.

 ### PrunerIQ Metrics